drnop/az700training/README.md

 9. **When the setup script has completed, inspect the resources created in the Azure Portal.**

+Note: Your resources should have been prefixed with your group name, e.g. P0VM1.

 VNET SERVERNET with a default subnet has been created Public Load Balancer PLB has been created
 VM1 and VM2 have been created.